 Skip to Content

-Have you heard of the beautiful wilderness area in the Appalachian Mountains where you spend your days hiking to waterfalls and mountain ridges with wild ponies?
-Where you can spend your nights roasting marshmallows and telling stories by the light of a billion stars?
+Have you heard of the beautiful wilderness area in the Appalachian Mountains, where you spend your days hiking to waterfalls and mountain ridges with wild ponies?

 A tent on a platform, a wild pony, and a scenic road leading into Grayson Highlands State Park.